 - Other less common options include technical fabrics like Gore-Tex or old-school canvas.

-Most cheaper ponchos will be polyurethane (PU) coated fabric – sometimes nylon but more often polyester.
-These tend to be slightly heavier than the fancier silnylon/silpoly ones, and the main downside of PU-coated fabrics is that in time the coating will start to degrade and flake away, reducing the waterproofing.
+Most cheaper rain ponchos will be polyurethane (PU) coated fabric – sometimes nylon but more often polyester.
+These tend to be slightly heavier than the fancier silnylon/silpoly ones, and the main downside of PU-coated fabrics is that in time the coating will start to degrade and flake away, making it an altogether less waterproof poncho.

-These ponchos are often great value, and while they might not be the top pick for a six-month thru-hike, they’re great for budget globetrotters looking for something that’ll keep them and their daypack dry in a Bangkok downpour or a soggy day on the Abel Tasman Trail.
+These rain ponchos are often great value, and while they might not be the best rain ponchos for a six-month thru-hike, they’re great for budget globetrotters looking for something that’ll keep them and their daypack dry in a Bangkok downpour or a soggy day on the Abel Tasman Trail.

-Silnylon or silpoly ponchos offer a decent balance of weight, waterproofing and durability – the perfect choice for serious hikers looking for a lightweight and versatile rain layer.
+Silnylon or silpoly rain ponchos offer a decent balance of weight, waterproofing and durability – the perfect choice for serious hikers looking for a lightweight and versatile rain layer.
+And it’s highly likely that the best backpacking poncho for most people will fall into this camp.

 Gore-Tex Type Fabrics

-In recent years, some waterproof jacket manufacturers have tried turning their hand to ponchos, using the same advanced materials.
-The exact technology varies, but these technical fabrics normally have some sort of water-repellent coating, coupled with a breathable membrane to stop them steaming up inside.
+In recent years, some rain jacket manufacturers have tried turning their hand to waterproof ponchos, using the same advanced materials.
+The technologies vary, but these waterproof breathable fabrics sound great on paper because if you can make great rain jackets…hey, why no a rain poncho too?!

 Thing is, using a breathable fabric is less important with ponchos because they’re so well ventilated anyway.
-Ponchos made from these more technical, multi-layered fabrics are usually heavier than silnylon or silpoly, and it’s the weight saving that often tempts hikers towards ponchos in the first place.
+A waterproof poncho made from these more technical, multi-layered fabrics will usually be heavier than silnylon or silpoly, and it’s the weight saving that often tempts hikers towards rain ponchos in the first place.

-With that in mind, these sorts of ponchos are really more for travel than hiking, and they make an ideal raincoat substitute for hotter or more humid countries.
+With that in mind, these sorts of expensive rain ponchos are really more for travel than hiking, and they make an ideal raincoat substitute for hotter or more humid countries.

 The bushcrafter’s choice.
 The world’s armed forces in the 20th century produced an apparently limitless stock of rubberized or waxed canvas ponchos for military surplus marts, but as old-school “workwear” becomes increasingly fashionable, some manufacturers are turning out modern examples too.

 Canvas looks great, ages well and is incredibly durable (there’s a reason those ones in the army surplus store have survived since WW2), but it weighs an absolute ton.
-Not really for hikers unless you’re deliberately going for a vintage-style load-out, but great for a fixed camp.
+A canvas rain poncho isn’t really for hikers unless you’re deliberately going for a vintage-style load-out, but great for a fixed camp.

 Most times, rain ponchos for hiking, backpacking and camping come as one-size-fits-all.
 However, as we all know, this can vary greatly in terms of how it actually fits.